 EWS1 Surveys – How we can help?

-At Anstey Horne our team of Chartered Construction Professionals are experienced in carrying out detailed inspections of buildings so our team is best placed to complete the EWS1 surveys and the EWS1 certificate.
-To that end we have had our approach approved by our professional indemnity insurers, this is something that makes Anstey Horne stand out from the crowd.
+Our team of Chartered Construction Professionals are experienced in carrying out detailed inspections of buildings.
+Since its inception we have successfully carried out EWS1 surveys and certified hundreds of flats.
+Our methodology and approach has been approved by our professional indemnity insurers, which makes us stand out from the crowd.

-All our surveys include a visit to the building by one of our qualified team to carry out an initial visual assessment.
+All our work includes a visit to the building by one of our qualified team for an initial visual assessment.
 We do not undertake desktop assessments alone as this is in breach of the EWS1 process.
-With offices in London, Birmingham & Bristol we are able to provide this and our other Building Consultancy services all around the UK.
+With offices in London, Birmingham , Manchester & Bristol we are able to provide this and our other Building Consultancy services all around the UK.

 What makes our EWS1 service different?

-We provide specialist advice on remedial actions to make your building compliant if it does not meet the required safety standards.
+We provide specialist advice on remediation of buildings that fail to meet the required safety standards.
 This service includes the procurement of a specialist design team to allow the full remediation of the external façade.
 The advice we provide is backed by specific professional indemnity insurance to undertake this work.